SymbiotyK/Paint-Order-Fulfillment/README.md

 - MS Teams as the primary platform for launching the application and storing data.
 - SharePoint Lists as the database.
 - Excel for creating dynamic reports and analyses.

+Workload:
+Designing and creating a UML diagram ~5h
+Creating all panels with functionality ~42h
+Implementation ~3h